-ConnectEd is a school direct provider who works in close strategic partnership with the University of Wolverhampton and Birmingham City University to offer the best possible teacher training experience.
-Broadmeadow Special School is the designated lead school for ConnectEd that recruits high quality ITT trainees on behalf of partnership schools, in addition to supporting the training and development of the students.
+ConnectEd is a school direct provider who works in close strategic partnership with the University of Wolverhampton and Birmingham City University to offer primary and secondary school led programmes.

-Successful trainees following the Primary Programme will carry out their placements in partnership schools that have the capacity,expertise and proven track record in training students to become effective teachers.
+Successful primary students will carry out their placements in partnership schools that have the capacity,expertise and proven track record in training students to become effective teachers.

 ConnectEd's secondary school direct programme is currently a partnership between Highfields Secondary School, Aldersley High School and the University of Wolverhampton.

 Due to the extensive nature of our partnership, ConnectEd can offer a wide range and breadth of experience to ITT students.
 For example our Special schools will offer support and training to trainees wishing to specialise in working with children and young people with Special Education and Disabilities.